amrhassab/Computational-Photography/README.md

 # Content:
-**If current UW students come across this, I can't stop you from cheating but I would highly suggest considering another career path if you really feel the need to cheat for this course.
-The homework may seem challenging at first but they pretty much tell you what to do step by step.**

 This project consists of my submissions for the homework assignments outlined here: http://pages.cs.wisc.edu/~dyer/cs534/hw-toc.html.
 Homework number one is not included here because it is only for trying out software and no code was produced.

 1. Homework 2: Image Processing in MATLAB